 This wins top ice cream spot for me, because of flavours and extras.
 We were able to get two “half” scoops for the price of one at the other places we sampled.
 But the half scoops were basically regular scoops, so it was good value for money.
 At McConnell’s I had a chocolate peanut butter chip scoop and churros.
 The churros flavour was a limited release but it was the best tasting in LA.
 The cinnamon wasn’t overpowering and it honestly tasted like you were eating a churro.

 This was unfortunately probably my least favourite out of the four places listed.
 The ice cream wasn’t as creamy as I hoped.
 I also thought the combinations sounded good, like s’mores, but when I had a try it tasted nothing like s’mores and more like just vanilla.
 I ended up having the cookie dough.
 The Manhattan Beach Creamery store is very colourful though and has cupcakes and ice cream sandwiches too.

-Other Los Angeles Eats
+Other Los Angeles restaurants and eats

 Eggslut is located inside Grand Central Market in downtown LA.
 We were there during the lunch rush and the line was quite long, but it moved quickly and we didn’t have to wait too long for our sandwiches.
 My friends can’t stop raving about Eggslut.
 They absolutely loved it.
 I had the bacon, egg and cheese sandwich and it was delicious.
 The bacon was crispy, the egg was perfectly cooked, and it came with a chipotle ketchup.
 We would all recommend stopping by here for breakfast or lunch during a trip to LA.